hannasage/zine/README.md

 ### Templates and components

-#### Components
+#### The distinction

-Because there's often blurred lines between a component, module, and page when I don't define them intentionally, I decided components are strictly what I can produce with `styled-components`.
-Everything else is considered a `template` or a module.
+Because there's easily-blurred lines between a component and template, I decided components are strictly what I can produce with `styled-components` AND anything that exists as a means of rendering dynamic content (i.e. `ZinePage`) is a `component`.
+Everything else is considered a `template`.

-> There are no modules, by this definition, in the application as of Aug 21, 2022.

-#### Templates
+#### How templates work

 Templates are specific, hence my validation system for props.
-Because of this, though, you can utilize `props` to make highly specific UIs without conditional rendering.
+Because of this, though, you can utilize `props` to make highly specific UIs without providing failsafes for possible undefined values.
+This simplifies writing the visual markup and keeps the `jsx` clean.
+Additionally, the use of `styled-components` to generate these basline elements means styling is plugged in through props!
+No external `css`.

 ```typescript jsx
 /** TEMPLATE: A single image in a frame. */